jeffreyrdcs/Exercise_projects/Kivy_tests/README.md

 Kivy tests
 =========================================

 This directory contains various tests that I did to explore some of the Kivy behaviour / issues.
+Useful snippets are also kept here.

 kivy_display_text_test.py:
 - I encountered an issue that once you drag the app across multiple display, the app font size will increase relative to the screen size when I move the window from my internal retina display to an external one.